mooseyscountrygarden.com » Shrubs« Rosemary | Gorse »

 The image of a sun dance, as opposed to a rain dance, is interesting, too!
 Anything that brings sunshine into the garden is so welcome.
 What a delightful name!

-I wasn't sure if this variety of Choisya had any flowers in spring.
-Yes!
-It definitely does - even more reason to plant more of them...
+Yes, this variety of Choisya flowers in spring.
+Even more reason to plant more of them...